barbaraport/softtelie-ehsoja/docs/Readmes/sprint_3.md

     </tr>
     <tr>
         <td><p align="justify">I, as an user, can visualize, in the details of the samples in the statistics page, the amount of identified pods in the image</p></td>
-        <td><p align="justify">Knowing how mano pods has been identified by the analysis, I can take later decisions based on that</p></td>
+        <td><p align="justify">Knowing how many pods has been identified by the analysis, I can take later decisions based on this data</p></td>
     </tr>
 </table>

   <h3>:question: What we did?</h3>
-  <p align="justify">In the 3rd sprint, we updated the database model to reflect the new data that a register of a new sample for a plot represents now, changed the page of statistics of a plot to show this new data and performs adjusts in the detection model in a way that it can better detect the pods in an image.
+  <p align="justify">In the 3rd sprint, we updated the database model to store the recognized data from the plot's new samples, changed the page of statistics of a plot to show this new data and performs adjusts in the detection model in a way that it can better detect the pods in an image.
   </p>

   <h3>:grey_question: Why?</h3>
-  <p align="justify">Updating the database model and chaging the statistics page to show the new information grants to the user the possibility to know exactly what informations the detection model has extracted from the image, and, the adjusts in the model was done to make it perform a better extraction of the informations within the given image.</p>
+  <p align="justify">Updating the database model and changing the statistics page to show the new information grants to the user the possibility to know exactly what informations the detection model has extracted from the image and the adjusts in the model was done to make it perform a better extraction of the information within the given image.</p>

 <h2>:running_woman: ehSoja running :computer::computer_mouse:</h2>
 <p align="justify">In the GIF bellow, it's shown the registration of a new plant sample for the plot with the analysis of the image.
-After the registration, the user access the statistics page and is show to him the informations extracted from the analysis, in specially the amount of pods detected by the detection model.</p>
+After the registration, the user access the statistics page and it displays the informations extracted from the analysis, in specially the amount of pods detected by the detection model.</p>
 <p align="center">
   <img src="https://github.com/barbaraport/softtelie-ehsoja/blob/main/docs/MVPs/sprint_3/ehSoja-Sprint-3.gif" height="600px"/>
 </p>